Distance by de-correlation: Computing distance with heterogeneous grid cells: Results

 By the Wiener--Khinchin theorem, the autocorrelation, $R_{\lambda, \omega}(r)$, is the inverse Fourier transform of the power spectrum \cite{Ricker2003-ye}.
 In real space, one convenient representation is

 That is, the autocorrelation is a sum of Gaussians, each with width $\sqrt{2} \omega$.
-This is in agreement to the fact that autocorrelation of a Gaussian with width $\omega$ is another Gaussian of width $\sqrt{2}\omega$.
+This is in agreement with the fact that autocorrelation of a Gaussian with width $\omega$ is another Gaussian of width $\sqrt{2}\omega$.

-We now consider a population of $N$ grid cells, each with their own grid spacing, $\lambda$.
+We now consider a population of $N$ grid cells, each with their own grid spacing, $\lambda_i$.
 We denote the collection of spacings by $\Lambda = \{\lambda_i\}_{i = 1}^N$.
 We will assume that they all have a fixed width, $\omega$.
 We can consider the average population activity as

 If each $\lambda_i$ is sampled from a distribution, $\mathcal{D}$, then we can consider the ensemble averaged (or expected) value, $\mathbb{E}_\mathcal{D} [G_{\Lambda, \omega}(x)]$.
 As the Fourier transform is a linear operation, we can take the expectation on $\widehat{G}_{\Lambda, \omega}(\xi)$.